 Credit One is legit.
 But a Credit One credit card may or may not be the best option for you.
-Your choices are the Credit One Bank® Platinum Visa® with Cash Back Rewards, the Credit One Bank® NASCAR® Credit Card and the Credit One Bank® Visa® Credit Card.
+Your choices are the Credit One Bank® Platinum Visa®, the Credit One Bank® NASCAR® Credit Card and the Credit One Bank® Platinum Visa® for Rebuilding Credit.
 The first two are among the best unsecured credit cards available to people with poor credit.
 But using a secured card tends to be the least expensive way to build or rebuild credit history.
-Some good options are the Discover it® Secured Credit Card and the Secured Mastercard® from Capital One.
+Some good options are the Discover it® Secured Credit Card and the Capital One Platinum Secured Credit Card.

 When you compare Credit One vs. Capital One, you quickly understand just how different they are.
 Their similar names and logos lead many people to believe that Credit One is the same as Capital One, especially since both are financial companies that issue credit cards to consumers.
 But that’s pretty much where the similarities end.… read full answer